Trash Bee, An Inspiring Start Up Promoting Plastic Waste Recycling In Environment Friendly Manner - UrduPoint

 Once sorted and cleaned, plastic is shredded into flakes and melted to form pellets before finally being molded into new products.

-The objective of Trash Bee is the same of earning money, but in an environmental friendly manner, ensuring that the practice is not harmful for humans, he remarked.
+The objective of Trash Bee was the same of earning money, but in an environmental friendly manner, ensuring that the practice was not harmful for humans, he remarked.

-Quoting a figure of United Nations Development Programme (UNDP), Arsalan said Pakistan generates approximately 20 million tons of solid waste annually, of which 5 to 10 percent is plastic waste.
+Quoting a figure of United Nations Development Programme (UNDP), Arsalan said Pakistan generated approximately 20 million tons of solid waste annually, of which 5 to 10 percent was plastic waste.

 Plastic pollution not only affects the environment but also human health, as plastic waste can release harmful chemicals into the soil and water, and be ingested by animals, which can then enter the food chain.

-Arsalan also disclosed that Trash Bee is also producing wooden cutlery through use of bamboo wood to discourage utilization of plastic.
+Arsalan also disclosed that Trash Bee was also producing wooden cutlery through use of bamboo wood to discourage utilization of plastic.

-The cutlery of bamboo wood is totally environmentally friendly, durable and is also disposable in waste dumps, he claims.
+The cutlery of bamboo wood was totally environmentally friendly, durable and is also disposable in waste dumps, he claims.

 After cutlery, Trash Bee will also produce additional house hold items made of bamboo wood to introduce a new and environmental friendly source of raw material which can be used instead of hazardous plastic.

-"While realizing severity of environmental degradation in Pakistan and its impact on people of the country, it is need of the hour to embrace green skills and convince our coming generation to become a catalyst for a greener and brighter future," suggested Dr. Ejaz Ahmad, Senior Fellow IoU.
+"While realizing severity of environmental degradation in Pakistan and its impact on people of the country, it is need of the hour to embrace green skills and convince our coming generation to become a catalyst for a greener and brighter future," suggested Dr. Ejaz Ahmad, Senior Fellow Institute of Urbanism.

 According to Sustainable Development Goals (SDGs), it is also binding on our government to include the target of upgrading infrastructure and retrofitting industries to make them sustainable with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies, he continued.